The first thing we are always taught, when we learn about sleep, is to get at least eight hours of sleep.

 So why is this happening?
-Scientist believe it has to do with a hormone called vasopressin, which is released in the body during the night, in your sleep cycle.
+The scientist believes it has to do with a hormone called vasopressin, which is released in the body during the night, in your sleep cycle.
 This hormone helps control the body’s fluid levels.
 It pulls water back into the body from our urine to stop us from loosing too much water while we are sleeping.

-Researchers also believe that the side effects of not sleeping enough might be caused from dehydration.
+Researchers also believe that the side effects of not sleeping enough might be caused by dehydration.